 What Are the Steps To Patenting My Idea?

-- Give inventors the right to make, use, and sell their invention
+U.S. Patent Law gives inventors the exclusive right to make, use, and sell their invention while excluding others from making, using, or selling their invention.

-“In return, the government grants a ‘limited monopoly’ to the inventor, enabling the inventor to control who is able to use their invention,” he says.
+“In return, the government grants a ‘limited monopoly’ to the inventor, enabling the inventor to control who is able to use their invention.”

 This article will give a basic overview of how to patent an idea and what to expect in a patent filing.
 Once you have an overview of the options, it’s important to seek the help of an experienced patent lawyer in filing your patent application.